Ed Sheeran’s Cameo, ‘Game Of Thrones’ Season 7 And 8 Spoilers Revealed At SXSW

 Ed Sheeran is not the only musician to grace Game of Thrones

-Before the British singer-songwriter, other musicians like Sigur Ros, Mastodon, Gary Lightbody of Snow Patrol and Will Champion of Coldplay has done cameos on GoT.
-Sheeran is the biggest name yet for the show and with just two more seasons to go, there might not be any more time for Game of Thrones to cast other musicians for the cameo.
-Besides, it’s the first time that the showrunners starred Ed Sheeran as a gift to Williams, who is an avid fan.
-As for Ed Sheeran’s role, Nerdist provided some good insight as to who he might be in Season 7.
-With Sheeran’s red hair, he could be the last remaining Tyrell, a Tully, a R’hllor’s red priest or ultimately, Arya Stark’s victim.
+Before the British singer-songwriter, other musicians like Sigur Ros, Mastodon, Gary Lightbody of Snow Patrol, and Will Champion of Coldplay have appeared on GoT.
+Sheeran is the biggest name yet for the show, and with just two more seasons to go, there might not be any more time for Game of Thrones to cast other musicians for the cameo.

+As for Ed Sheeran’s role, Nerdist provided some insight as to who he might be in Season 7.
+With Sheeran’s red hair, he could be the last remaining Tyrell, a Tully, a R’hllor’s red priest, or, ultimately, Arya Stark’s victim.

 Pranks behind the scenes

-Obviously, the showrunners of Game of Thrones love to pull a prank on its actors.
+Obviously, the showrunners of Game of Thrones love to pull pranks on the actors.
 Benioff and Weiss tried to make Jon Snow’s (Kit Harington) face mangled on the whole show.
-As Benioff puts it, the page they worked on described exactly what Jon’s mangled face would look like with Weiss adding that they need to rough him up.
+As Benioff puts it, the page they worked on described exactly what Jon’s mangled face would look like, with Weiss adding that they need to rough him up.
 Kit bought it until the showrunners started laughing.

 “There’s a scene in the first season where he fights with a White Walker and it catches on fire and he burns his hand.
 So we wrote the script so that his upper lip would be all messed up and burnt off and we burned off all his hair.
 He’s got great hair and a great pout, so we described on the page exactly what his mangled face was going to look like forever.
 He was a good sport, but you could tell he was really sad.”

-Another incident happened where Samwell Tarly (John Bradley-West) was given a ridiculous costume of Henry VIII that turned out to be a pinkish codpiece.
-Weiss told the costumers to just take pictures of Bradley just like the same thing they do every time just for the sake of “evidence.”
+During another prank, Samwell Tarly (John Bradley-West) was given a ridiculous costume of Henry VIII that turned out to be a pinkish codpiece.
+Weiss told the costumers to just take pictures of Bradley for the sake of “evidence.”

 “He was such a good sport, but his face in the costume-fitting pictures is my favorite image from the show.
 John’s face, long-suffering, trying to smile when he’s got a codpiece the size of a loaf of bread,” Weiss remarked.

-A ‘Prince Charming wig’ and lawyers
+A “Prince Charming wig” and lawyers

-Nicolaj Coster-Waldau (Jaime Lannister) wanted to have a haircut, which kind of put Benioff and Weiss in a panic.
+Nikolaj Coster-Waldau (Jaime Lannister) wanted to have his hair cut, which kind of put Benioff and Weiss in a panic.
 This is because most actors need to look almost the same between seasons.
 In annoyance, because he couldn’t cut his hair, Coster-Waldau sent a picture where he had his head shaved.
-The matter got pretty serious with Benioff thinking that they’d have to get him a “prince charming wig” and HBO’s lawyers getting involved.
-The kicker?
-The photo was taken five years ago, so Jaime still has his head full of hair for the last two seasons.
+The matter got pretty serious, with Benioff thinking that they’d have to get him a “prince charming wig” and HBO’s lawyers getting involved.
+The kicker: The photo was taken five years ago, so Jaime still has his head full of hair for the last two seasons.

 The reason why Locke lived

 Season 3 of Game of Thrones should have marked the end of Locke (Noah Taylor).
-Weiss explained that the Nicolaj was supposed to throw Noah into the bear pit during the scene and that he will be then mauled by a bear.
+Weiss explained that Nikolaj was supposed to throw Noah into the bear pit during the scene and that he will be then mauled by a bear.
 It didn’t happen though because Noah is “too much fun to waste” so Weiss decided that he should stay alive.

 “It hasn’t happened that often,” he added.